moj-analytical-services/pq-tool/README.md

 ### To run the tool:
 1) Clone the Repo
-2) Point your working directory to the 'front_end' folder
+2) Point your working directory to the 'PQTool_master' folder
 3) Open one of global.R, server.R or ui.R in RStudio then hit 'Run App'.

 ## Testing